-Occasional requests for early dismissal may be allowed.
-Requests for early dismissal must be made with a note or phone call to the School Office from the parent or guardian.
+Requests for early dismissal must be made with a note or phone call to the receptionist from the parent or guardian.
 Students leaving early must be signed out by an authorized adult listed on the student transportation form, except in the case of student drivers.
-Parents are asked to pick up students for early release before 2:45 PM or wait until the end of the day for safety and security reasons.

-Student drivers with pre-approved parent/guardian permission for early release must sign out at the front desk before leaving the school building.
+Parents are asked to pick up students for early release before 2:50 PM or wait until the end of the day for safety and security reasons.Student drivers with pre-approved parent/guardian permission for early release must sign out at the front desk before leaving the school building.

-Athletes who are participating on athletic teams in other school districts must provide a team schedule and note with parent permission, and must only miss study hall for practices.
+Athletes who are participating on athletic teams in other school districts must provide a team schedule and note with parent permission and may only miss study hall for practices.
 These students should communicate to the teacher of any class that will be missed due to an athletic game and should request the day's homework BEFORE leaving for the event.
-These absences do NOT qualify for the approved absence make-up work policy.
-All work is expected to be submitted by the due date.
+All work is still expected to be submitted by the due date.